Skip to main content

 • New joint processing provisions: it allows you to work to intelligence services data protection rules when you are working with the intelligence services on joint operations; if this is necessary to safeguard national security and has been approved by the Home Secretary.

-• Subject access requests (SARs): it allows you to take longer to respond to requests to access personal information, if you need extra time because of the complexity or number of requests that someone has made.
+• Subject access requests (SARs): it allows you to take longer to respond to SARs, if you need extra time because of the complexity or number of requests that someone has made.
 It also makes it clear that you only need to make reasonable searches for information.
+Our Part 3 right of access guidance will be updated soon.

-• Disclosures to help you perform your public tasks: it allows other organisations to give you the personal information that you’ve requested, based on your declaration that you need the information to carry out your public tasks.
+• Disclosures to help you perform your public tasks: it allows other organisations to provide personal information you’ve requested, where you have confirmed that you need it to carry out your public tasks.

 • Making things clearer: it improves the way the law is written and structured to make it easier for you to follow and apply, but without materially changing how you can use personal information.
 For example, it rewords the test you need to apply when transferring personal information outside the UK.